Salmonella Typhia IgG/IgM Test

-Salmonella typhoid IgG/IgM rapid test cassette is solid phase immunochromatographic assay, used in the diagnosis of Salmonella Typhoid Fever.
+Salmonella typhia IgG/IgM rapid test cassette is solid phase immunochromatographic assay, used to detect IgG and IgM antibodies specific to salmonella typhoid, and used as an aid in the diagnosis of Salmonella Typhoid Fever.

 Salmonella typhoid IgG/IgM rapid test cassette is solid phase immunochromatographic assay for the rapid, qualitative and differential detection of IgG and IgM antibodies to Salmonella typhi in human serum, plasma or whole blood, as an aid in the diagnosis of Typhoid Fever.
 This test provides only a preliminary testing result.
 More specific alternative diagnosis method must be used when positive result is observed, in order to obtain a confirmation of Salmonella typhi infection.

 Introduction to S.Typhi Test Cassette

 There are three pre-coated lines on the strip of Salmonella typhi Test: "G" for the detection of Salmonella typhi IgG antibody, "M" for IgM, and "C" for inner quality control.
 A purple "G" and/or "M" lines can be observed visually in the result window, if there are enough IgG and/or IgM antibodies to salmonella typhi in the tested specimen, indicating a positive result.